TosbackCgusBridge-Bot/CGUs-versions/Gilt/Privacy Policy.md

 Information We Collect

-We may obtain personal information about you from various sources, including this and other GILT websites, mobile applications, when you call or email us or communicate with us through social media or our or our partners' live chat functionalities, or when you participate in events or other promotions.
+We may obtain personal information about you from various sources, including this and other GILT websites, mobile applications, when you call or email us or communicate with us through social media, or when you participate in events or other promotions.
 We also may obtain information about you from our parent, affiliate or subsidiary companies, business partners and other third parties.

 The types of personal information we may obtain include: